sushmakalvakuntla/Update-ReadMe/README.md

         git clone link

-Create or modify the components in react-wood-duck/src After creating/modifying the react components, to compile the code in "src" and bundle them in “dist” folder locally run as,
+Create or modify the react components in react-wood-duck/src.

+compile the code in "src" and bundle them in “dist” folder locally, run

 	npm run pre publish